md-zaman/kubernetes/Notes.md

  b.
 Auto-scaling

 1. Auto Scaling
-    In Docker, you can manually increase the number of containers in K8s, it can be done automatically.
+    In Docker, you can manually increase the number of containers.
+In K8s, it can be done automatically.
 K8s also uses load balancing to redirect the traffic appropriately to the new containers.
     Load Balancing

 2. Why Docker is not used in enterprise: